Ep. 72 My Offbeat Journey: Dealing with self doubt and anxiety when leaving a nine to five job.

-I’m in this situation right now and I’ve been finding that there are a few things that have helped me deal with the anxiety, self doubt and depression.
+I’m in this situation right now and I’ve been finding that there are a few things that have helped me deal with the anxiety, self-doubt, and depression.

-Listen to the full episode to find out how I have dealt with anxiety and self doubt when leaving my nine to five job.
+Listen to the full episode to find out how I have dealt with anxiety and self-doubt when leaving my nine-to-five job.

-Here are the 3 ways I have lessened my anxiety and self doubt.
+Here are the 3 ways I have lessened my anxiety and self-doubt.

 Find the right support.

-Having the support of friends who you can bounce ideas with and can listen to you is a huge help.
+Having the support of friends with who you can bounce ideas and can listen to you is a huge help.

 Do not be afraid to reach out to people who can be a good source of inspiration and support.
-It can be a lonely road a head and you will need as much help as possible to get through the tough times.
+It can be a lonely road ahead and you will need as much help as possible to get through the tough times.